 Background Details: Dr. Sunil Gupta is M.B.B.S.
 Doctor.
 He was the Managing Director of the Company from September 1, 1992 till September 12, 2017 and has shouldered the responsibilities of managing the affairs of the Company.
 He was designated as Chief Executive Officer of the Company w.e.f.
-September 29, 2017 and has tendered his resignation w.e.f. closing business hours of August 9, 2018.
+September 29, 2017 and has resigned w.e.f. closing business hours of August 9, 2018.
 Since then, he is acting as Managing Director of the Company.

-Past Remuneration: In the financial year 2021-22, Dr. Sunil Gupta (DIN 00012572) was paid total remuneration and perquisite of ₹ 18.63 Lakh for serving the Company as Managing Director.
+Past Remuneration: In the financial year 2022-23, Dr. Sunil Gupta (DIN 00012572) was paid total remuneration and perquisite of ₹ 36.99 Lakh for serving the Company as Managing Director.